Data Governance, Data Security and Privacy

 At the district level, data governance is typically focused on student K – 12 data.
 Many districts also share this data among non-profits and other local area community resources, for these districts having a cross-agency data governance structure can be helpful.
-Whether the data governance is only done within the district or done in a cross agency structure, a data governance structure should incorporate various levels of responsibility and decision-making.
+Whether the data governance is only done within the district or done in a cross-agency structure, a data governance structure should incorporate various levels of responsibility and decision-making.
 Here is an example is a model for data governance with 4 levels of responsibility.

-- Level 1 – A districts IT department is responsible for the infrastructure and manages the data within the data system.
+- Level 1 – A district’s IT department is responsible for the infrastructure and manages the data within the data system.
 This department also usually manages the technical security of the data.

 - Level 2 – Data managers representing a variety of program areas meet regularly and discuss data needs and usage.
-Ideal participants of this group would represent programs like Assessment, Special Education, Career and Technical education, Migrant Education and other district chosen programs based on community make-up.
-In addition, to these participants several district support staff that maintain or collect student data should be included and can provide greater perspective around the data.
+Ideal participants of this group would represent programs like Assessment, Special Education, Career and Technical Education, Migrant Education and other district chosen programs based on community make-up.
+In addition, to these participants, several district support staff that maintain or collect student data should be included and can provide greater perspective around the data.

-- Level 3 – A lead group of data manager should be appointed to coordinate activities among the data managers, IT staff and other stakeholders.
+- Level 3 – A lead group of data managers should be appointed to coordinate activities among the data managers, IT staff and other stakeholders.
 This work should be communicated regularly with district leaders and school building leaders.

 - Level 4 – A data policy committee should be put in place to set policies for federal and state legal directives and state and local board policies.
-A district should consider including local board members and legal counsel or legal advisor, and senior level administrative staff to this committee.
+A district should consider including local board members and legal counsel or legal advisor, and senior-level administrative staff to this committee.
 If the district is using the cross-agency structure then community representatives should also be included.

 - Data Inventory – This work entails keeping a complete inventory of all data collected, all data systems for storage and processing data and identifies targeted security and privacy management policies in an effort to protect that student data.

 - Data Quality – This work entails providing strategies for preventing, reviewing, detecting and correcting errors within the data system.
-In addition, they should identify misuse of reported data, or apparent breaches of data to unauthorized personnel.
+In addition, they should identify misuse of reported data or apparent breaches of data to unauthorized personnel.